 This read-only property returns the server associated with the tag.

 Result = aaTag.Server;

 The return value is an aaServer object.
-For more information, see aaServer Object on page 579.
+For more information, see aaServer Object.
 The server cannot be changed after construction.

 The default value is the name that was specified when the tag was created.